gorodnichy/proceedings/README.md

 Papers are published by IEEE Computer Society Press as part of the the CRV'07 Proceedings.

-##  VT4NS: Video Technology for National Security (2007-2012)
+##  VT4NS: Video Technology for National Security (2007-2012) - Ottawa

-Held annually, organized by the Canada border Services Agency's Science and Engineering Directorate.
+This workshop was held annually, organized by the Canada border Services Agency's Science and Engineering Directorate.

 Chaired by: Dmitry Gorodnichy

-All VT4NS proceedinsare archived by DRDC
+All VT4NS proceedinsare archived at DRDC Sharepint